 You might think in order to increase leptin levels effectively, and help to prevent or reverse obesity, why don’t we just take leptin supplements?
 Obesity researchers have been asking the same question for years, but unfortunately studies carried out thus far suggest that leptin supplements are usually ineffective and also risky.

-In rare cases, the use of leptin supplements may be helpful for certain people with genetic mutations who produce nearly zero leptin or who do not respond to its signals, but for the vast majority of people these supplements are currently not a viable option (only lifestyle changes are!).
-(16)
+In rare cases, the use of leptin supplements may be helpful for certain people with genetic mutations who produce nearly zero leptin or who do not respond to its signals, but for the vast majority of people, these supplements are currently not a viable option.
+Instead, lifestyle changes are more appropriate.

 - Leptin is a peptide hormone that is produced by fat cells that plays a role in body weight regulation.
 It does this by acting on the hypothalamus (a region in the brain that controls homeostasis) to suppress appetite and burn fat stored in adipose tissue (body fat).